 Direct Offensive Delegation

 Unlike direct defensive delegation, these tasks are not requested by others, but are defined by the delegator to enlist others in achieving goals.
-The specifics of these tasks might not be fully delineated, allowing for creativity and independent problem solving.
+The specifics of these tasks might not be fully delineated, allowing for creativity and independent problem-solving.
 For example, an offensive delegation might involve instructing someone to research a topic, consult a particular expert, or assess options before choosing a course of action.

 Delegating offensively accelerates progress toward your vision by moving more quickly than you could do alone.